 Reiki is so gentle, but powerful and effective also.
-It addresses not only the symptom but also the cause of disease.
+It addresses not only the symptom but also the cause of the disease.
 Reiki treatment enhances the body’s natural ability to heal itself.
-Reiki treatment releases blocked energy and bring relief of pain and symptoms in the mind, body and emotions.
+Reiki treatment releases blocked energy and brings relief of pain and symptoms in the mind, body, and emotions.
 This life-force energy is not inert or lifeless.
-It is an active, intelligent and conscious energy.
+It is an active, intelligent, and conscious energy.
 Reiki energy has an innate intelligence and goes wherever needed in the body and energy field.
 You can give Reiki treatments to yourself, family, friends, animals, plants and even machines and can be used for world events.

 Reiki does not often confer an instant miraculous cure of any condition.
-It helps to correct body’s disturbed energy pattern, restores energetic balance and repair things like blockages and tears in the energy field, which create disease and unhappiness.
+It helps to correct the body’s disturbed energy pattern, restores energetic balance, and repair things like blockages and tears in the energy field, which create disease and unhappiness.
 This can take time.
-Patient often gets great advantage from a single treatment but chronic disease may require consistent treatment for certain period of time.
+The patient often gets a great advantage from a single treatment but chronic disease may require consistent treatment for a certain period of time.

 When we start experiencing the symptoms of an illness, we often fall into the trap of thinking that it is something that just happened to us.
 This is very far from the truth in most illnesses.
 The condition will often have existed for years before it finally manifests as a symptom.
 A heart condition is there for many years gradually developing until it finally starts to give symptoms.
 Physics tells us that energy exists and moves first – matter follows.
 There is usually a disturbance in the energy systems of the body first.
 This eventually starts to bring about the physical changes that eventually become the `disease’.